Nestled between Tanjong Pagar and Outram Park, you’re mistaken if you think this vicinity doesn’t have much to offer.

 A Day Out: 7 Awesome Reasons To Visit Alexandra (Besides Furniture Shopping At IKEA)

 Just across the road, Everton Park is one of those unassuming HDB districts that actually hide cool cafes, and bistros.
 Nylon Coffee Roasters, for one, is a specialty coffee micro-roastery that are serious about their caffeine.

 Some of us still find it hard to believe this is public housing project.
 The famed Pinnacle@Duxton is reportedly the world’s tallest public residential building, and the 50th storey skybridge is open to public for scenic views of the city (like these!).

 And are the residents lucky to have nature at their doorstep.
 This park connector stretches from New Bridge Road all the way to Yan Kit Road in between the back of shophouses, offering a different walking experience from most parks in Singapore.
 There’s also a memorial tree planted in honour of the late Mr Lee Kuan Yew here.

 NEXT: Cantonment Road shophouses →

 Did you know Singapore’s national flower has its roots in this district?
 This secret garden at Yan Kit Road commemorates the founder and birthplace of the orchid hybrid as historical records show that Agnes Joaquim, in whose garden the flower first appeared, lived around the area in the late 1800s.

 NEXT: Goethe-Institut Singapore →

-This boutique vinyl record shop stocks up on record players, turntables, amplifiers and speakers, and calls themselves “a secret garden for music lovers and audiophiles”.
+This boutique vinyl record shop stocks up on record players, turntables, amplifiers and speakers, and even hosts live music shows (hence the photo here).
+On its Facebook page, Retrophonic calls itself “a secret garden for music lovers and audiophiles”.
 Well, guess the secret is out.

 NEXT: Keong Saik Road →